6 Best Money Moves You Can (And Should) Make In Your 20s

 Open An Investment Account

 Start investing in a non-retirement account.
 If you’re interested in retiring early, don’t focus completely on just a 401K or an IRA.
 While those are great, they are meant to help you when you hit a typical retirement age.
 And as little as $100 per month invested in an ETF can set you up for more comfortable financial future.
-Similarly, if you are looking for other assets to buy in your 20s, you can start investing on real estate crowdfunding sites with at little as $5000 with Realty Mogul.
+Similarly, if you are looking for other assets to buy in your 20s, you can start investing on real estate crowdfunding sites with as little as $5000 with Realty Mogul.

-Don’t Rack Up Credit Card Debt
+Avoid Racking Up Credit Card Debt

 money moves in your 20s